jholzem/artifact_regularization_for_gans/HOWTO_HYPER.md

 cd $HOME/artifact_regularization_for_gans/genforce
 rm -r data
 ```
+In addition, make sure that no unnecessary .zip files with data / weights are stored anywhere.

 If not done already, re-install the conda environment (new enviroment more storage efficient):
 ```bash